sethtoles/springboard/README.md

 You get a grid of fixed size.
 Enjoy it.
 You can drag it around the window with the handle on the right.

 #### Game Pieces
 Click anywhere to create a game piece.
 Click and drag a piece to move it.
-By default the piece will snap to a grid, but holding <kbd>alt</kbd> allows you to move the piece freely.
+By default the piece will snap to the baord grid, but holding <kbd>ctrl</kbd> allows you to move the piece freely.
 Right-click on a piece removes it.

 ## Desired Features
 - [ ] Customizable board size